![[ebook] Mastering Kubernetes Autoscaling](https://static.thechief.io/prod/images/Untitled_design_1_IfT.2e16d0ba.fill-970x250.format-webp.webp)

 Key Features

-TensorDock’s marketplace features over 45 GPU models, from top-tier enterprise GPUs to consumer-grade RTX cards.
-With access to more than 30,000 GPUs across 20+ countries, users can select the ideal hardware for their specific workload.
+- Extensive GPU Variety at Global Scale: TensorDock’s marketplace includes over 45 GPU models, from high-end enterprise GPUs to consumer-grade RTX cards.
+With access to more than 30,000 GPUs across 20+ countries, users can select optimal hardware for specific workloads.

-All hosts comply with strict 99.99% uptime SLAs, while a full-featured API allows for automated provisioning, real-time workload management, and detailed metadata tracking—making large-scale operations efficient and predictable.
+- High Reliability with API-Based Control: All hosts operate under strict 99.99% uptime SLAs.
+A full-featured API enables automated provisioning, real-time workload management, and metadata tracking, making large-scale deployments efficient and predictable.

 Pricing